 Even those who aren’t compelled to add a dog to their family are usually unable to suppress a grin when they see a dog playing in the snow or acting guilty when caught investigating the trash.
-But dogs aren’t merely entertaining – they actually improve the mental health of those in their presence.
+But dogs aren’t merely entertaining – there are actually several benefits of dog ownership.

 In fact, dogs not only improve our mental health, they improve our physical and social health too.
-However, we’ll be concentrating on the mental and emotional benefits they provide today.
+However, we’ll be concentrating on the mental and emotional benefits dogs provide today.

 Check out the psychological benefits of owning a dog below.
 You might be surprised at how many ways dogs can improve mental health, helping you to feel better and enjoy a positive outlook below.